kubernetes-utilities/automated-installation/README.md

-# automated-installation
+# Automate Kubernetes Cluster

+This is a home infastructure setup attempt.

+The main objective is to automate Kubernetes cluster creation process.
+The nodes run Virtualbox in different hosts in the same network.

-Automate K8s installation in Ubuntu using Ansible and Vagrant in Ubuntu Virtualbox.
+All the process, installation to destruction needs to be automated.
+And the process is automate K8s installation in Ubuntu using Ansible and Vagrant in Ubuntu Virtualbox.

 ## Issue
 ### Worker Node Unable To Join The Cluster
 The first attempt to join failed.
 So I added args `--apiserver-cert-extra-sans`